From homotopy links to stratified homotopy theories: Equivalence of homotopy categories and applications

-The left vertical is a bijection as the adjunction $\RealP{-} \dashv \Sing_P$ is compatible with homotopy classes.
-The lower horizontal is a bijection, since ${K}$ is cofibrant and $\Sing_P(X)$ is fibrant.
-The right upper vertical is a bijection by \cref{theo:Equivalence_Simplicial_Homotopy_Category}.
-Finally, the left lower vertical is a bijection, as the unit of adjunction $\RealP{-} \dashv \Sing_P$ is a weak equivalence by \cref{lem:Unit_Counit_RealP_SingP_WE}. \end{proof} \begin{corollary} Let $\mathrm{Con}_P\subset \Top_P$ the full subcategory of conically $P$-stratified which are triangulable (stratum preserving homeomorphic to the realization of a stratified simplicial set).
+Since, $\RealP{\lv_P}$ is a weak equivalence, the right vertical map is a bijection.
+By \cref{lem:fibrants_are_like_simpl_fibrants}, the same holds for the left vertical map.
+Since $\RealP{\sd_P(K)}$ is cofibrant, and all object of $\Top_P$ are fibrant, the bottom horizontal map is also a bijection.
+Hence, by commutativity of the diagram, the upper horizontal is a bijection, as was to be shown. \end{proof} By \cref{rec:ex_of_con} we obtain the following immediate corollary of \cref{Theo:Fibrant_Cofibrant}. \begin{corollary} Let $\mathrm{Con}_P\subset \Top_P$ the full subcategory of conically $P$-stratified which are triangulable (stratum preserving homeomorphic to the realization of a stratified simplicial set).
 Denote by $\mathrm{Con}_P/{\simeq_P}$ the category obtained by identifying stratum preserving homotopic maps.
 Then, the inclusion

 induces a fully faithful embedding

 \end{corollary}